pradyumn444/pradyumn444.github.io/writing.md

 ---
 layout: page
 title: "Writing"
 permalink: /writing/
 ---

-# Writing
+### Writing

-Occasional thoughts and analysis — mostly on applied economics, competition, and location-based strategy.
+Occasional thoughts on applied economics, competition, and markets.

 - **[Shell/BP: Spatial Analysis in Gas Station Merger](#)**
-  _A breakdown of proximity mapping and market overlap in a hypothetical fuel retail M&A scenario._
+  A breakdown of proximity mapping and market overlap in a hypothetical fuel retail M&A scenario. *(Coming soon)*
-  *(Coming soon)*

 - **[Why Supermarkets Cluster](#)**
-  _On local market entry, consumer density, and why Whole Foods and Trader Joe’s follow each other._
+  On local market entry, consumer density, and why Whole Foods and Trader Joe’s follow each other. *(Coming soon)*
-  *(Coming soon)*